 • Keep only those medicines on hand that are most generally needed – throat lozenges, aspirin, eye drops, etc. If you have anti-biotic or some other type of medicine left after an illness, toss it – you probably won’t need it and it just takes up space.

 • Storage – if your shelf space in your bathroom is limited, get a hanging basket for things like shampoos, Q-Tips, make-up, etc. Hang some wire shelves on the back of the bathroom door.
 Same with the inside of cabinet doors.
+In the bathroom, the vanity is a mainstay and a focal point.
+So might consider a black bathroom vanity.
+Vanities come in different sizes and styles, but they are functional and can hold all the toiletries and towels you need.
+An organized bathroom will always be a plus point to your house whenever there is a visitor or if you plan to sell your home in the future.

 • Cleaning Supplies – keep cleaning supplies organized and away from children’s reach.